-“We are grateful for the thousands of donations from individuals with rosacea that allow us to fund important new studies and continue to support ongoing research that builds upon earlier findings,” said Dr. Mark Dahl, chairman of the NRS Medical Advisory Board, which selects grant applications for funding.
-“Ongoing research is now advancing a significantly better understanding of the disease process and potential new targets for medical therapy.”
+"We are pleased to provide support for these important new studies, which build upon earlier findings that have added significantly to our knowledge about the causes of rosacea,” said Dr. Mark Dahl, chairman of the NRS Medical Advisory Board, which selects grant applications for funding.
+"Thanks to the donations of thousands of individuals with rosacea, ongoing research is now producing a significantly better understanding of the disease process and potential new advances in therapy."